Warzone2100/warzone2100/doc/js-campaign.md

   * `repair` Health percentage to fall back to repair facility, if any.
   * `regroup` If set to `true`, the group will not move forward unless it has at least `count` droids in its biggest cluster.
     If `count` is set to `-1`, at least ⅔ of group's droids should be in the biggest cluster.
+  * `patrolType` Type of patrol behavior.
+Defaults to `CAM_PATROL_RANDOM` where the group randomly chooses a patrol position.
+    `CAM_PATROL_CYCLE` forces the group to loop through the entire list of patrol positions one after the other.
+  * `reactToAttack` Defaults to false and can be used to break the group out of patrol and into a `CAM_ORDER_ATTACK` state, if the group is attacked.
 * `CAM_ORDER_COMPROMISE` Same as `CAM_ORDER_ATTACK`, just stay near the last (or only) attack position instead of looking for the player around the whole map.
 Useful for offworld missions, with player's LZ as the final position.
 The following data object fields are available: